 Students interested in applying for admissions to PCP should complete the registration form located on this website.
 Should you have any questions, please contact Pillsbury College Prep at 507-214-2200 or via email at email@example.com.

 Upon review of courses and grades, we develop a Graduation Plan.
 We outline the courses the student will be required to complete to meet the U.S. Graduation Standard.
-PCP contacts the student to select the courses for enrollment.
-The student can enroll in as many, or as few, additional required courses as they desire.
-We recommend a maximum of six courses in a semester, with two of these classes being accredited electives from PCP.
-After school and weekend high school accredited electives are fun.
+PCP works with the student to select courses each semester.
+The student can enroll in as many additional required courses as they desire.
+We require a minimum of six courses in a semester.
+After school and weekend activities are fun and often educational.
 Extracurricular activities are designed to promote personal growth and expand interests.

 Each academic course is a semester course and is individually paced.
 PCP will have all students strive to complete this program within 18 weeks each semester.
-Students will attend required academic classroom instruction six (6) hours per day, Monday – Friday.
-If needed, study hall and tutoring activities will be available after school and weekends, to ensure students are on target and are excelling.
-The program supports an open enrollment policy, which means that students can enroll in courses at any time.
-Students have 24/7 access to course and technical support via an internet connection and regularly-scheduled interaction with individual teachers via e-mail, video chat, text, instant messaging and telephone for each on-line course in addition to the classroom teachers.
+Students will attend required academic classroom instruction six (6.5) hours per day, from 8:30 to 3:00 Monday – Friday.
+If needed, study hall and tutoring activities will be available after school and weekends.

 What are the fees associated with this academic program?